danilocgsilva/groceries_schedule/README.md

 ## What does the application do?

-* Register aa grocery item.
+* Register a grocery item.
 * Register a purchase of the item.
+* Register a place, where purchase happened.